mdwelker10/discord-bot-aigis/README-AI.md

 - Setting keywords she will respond to.
 - Moderating the content she generates.
   - By default, Aigis does not filter any content beyond what the underlying LLM would normally filter.
+  - Sonnet does have some censorship, so beware of that
 - This is done at https://shapes.inc/aigis-real/server/settings/{your-server-id-here} after you add her to your server.
   - Be sure to insert your server's ID into the URL